 My name is Ye Li (李烨).
-I am a fifth year Ph.D. student here at CS department of BU.
+I am a sixth year Ph.D. student here at CS department of BU.
 My research focuses on Operating System design and implementation, Embedded Systems and anything related to low level C and Assembly programming:-) I am currently part of the System Group and under the supervision of Prof. Richard West.

 A virtualized separation kernel that offers efficient spatial and temporal isolation for mixed criticality systems on multi-core platforms.

 Quest is an Operating System here we developed at BU.
 The project was initiated by Richard West and Gary Wong and now maintained by Richard, Matthew, Eric and me.
 You can know more about Quest from its official website and the Github repository.